-It is standard practice to pre-train LLMs for around one epoch, given the scale of data and their tendency to overfit quickly~\cite{muennighoff2023scaling, komatsuzaki2019epoch}.
-Previous MIA works that demonstrate attack effectiveness consider supervised fine-tuning or masked LM pre-training~\cite{nakamura2020kart,lehman2021does,mireshghallah2022quantifying,mireshghallah-etal-2022-empirical}, where models are trained for more than 10 epochs (\ie each sample is seen at least 10 times in training).
+\shortsection{Number of Training Epochs} It is standard practice to pre-train LLMs for around one epoch, given the scale of data and their tendency to overfit quickly~\citep{muennighoff2023scaling, komatsuzaki2019epoch}.
+Previous MIA works that demonstrate attack effectiveness consider supervised fine-tuning or masked LM pre-training~\citep{nakamura2020kart,lehman2021does,mireshghallah2022quantifying,mireshghallah-etal-2022-empirical}, where models are trained for more than 10 epochs.
 We explore how the \textit{\textbf{near-one epoch training of LLMs leads to decreased MIA performance}}.